jbl2024/emencia-django-newsletter/README.rst

 Subscriber Verification
 =======================
 **!IMPORTANT!
-This is modification has no backwards compatibility support.
+This modification has no backwards compatibility support.
 !IMPORTANT!**

 How to use